melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 |---------------------|-----------------------|
 | `null`, `undefined` | `None` \*             |

-\* There are no nulls, nor null bugs in Reason.
+\* There are no nulls, nor null bugs in OCaml.
 But it does have [an option type](https://reasonml.github.io/docs/en/option) for when you actually need nullability.